mmistakes/minimal-mistakes/_posts/2015-12-02-Predicting_Patriots-Offense.md

 <p><br></p>

 After running the Grid Search, the result is a 0.42 cross validation score on the training set and a 0.34 on the test set.
-This is not great by any standards but it is better than our do-nothing approach previosuly discussed.
+This is not great but it is better than our do-nothing approach previosuly discussed.
+<p><br></p>
+Looking at the results of the model, I am glad to see the random forest was predicted field goals and punts almost perfectly.
+However, I more important is the high accuracy the model had at predicting a short pass to the left as well as a rush down the center.

 <figure>
      <img src="/images/NE_NFL/Patriots_CorrectPrediction.png" >